-Their mind was set on accomplishing God’s purpose or mission.
-Though they were brought to the brook – to a place of comfort, pleasure, and abundance, yet their mind or focus was still on fulfilling their mission.
+Their minds were set on accomplishing God’s purpose or mission.
+Though they were brought to the brook – to a place of comfort, pleasure, and abundance – yet their focus was still on fulfilling their mission.

-God is raising and calling forth His end-time unique and victorious army for the deliverance of souls, cities and nations from the oppression of the devil, for the expansion of His kingdom on earth, and for the unprecedented demonstration of the preeminence of Jesus Christ over all things.
+God is raising and calling forth His end-time unique and victorious army for the deliverance of souls, cities and nations from the oppression of the devil, for the expansion of His kingdom on earth in the hearts of men, and for the unprecedented demonstration of the preeminence of Jesus Christ over all things.

 In these last days, God is stirring up the hearts of men and instructing them to, “Blow the trumpet in Zion, and sound an alarm in My holy mountain.”
 Let all the inhabitants of the land tremble; for the day of the LORD is coming, for it is at hand.”
 (Joel 2:1 NKJV).